mesaugat/theboring.dev/content/ramblings/you-dont-know-what-you-dont-know.md

 ![Full block character font comparison](/gifs/full-block-character-comparison.gif "Full block character font comparison")

-Often, the assumptions that we make while debugging a problem change as we go ahead and learn more about it.
+Often, the assumptions that we make while debugging a problem changes as we go ahead and learn more about it.
 Problems will look like a black box at first and slowly start to make sense once you connect the dots.
 This problem was a trivial example of something fundamental that I should’ve known but had to figure out.
 However, the learning doesn’t end here.
 I might need to learn about proportional and non-proportional fonts in the future or learn more about typography and how fonts work.
 All of that wasn’t required this time.
 As you start to work on complex problems with many integrations, the entropy increases so much that you have to break problems into smaller chunks and understand how things work.

 So it goes like this, __"You don't know what you don't know until you figure it out!"__